Hghrv/GDPR-Obfuscator/README.md

         AWS Secret Access Key: #############
         Default region name: eu-west-2
         Default output format: json

+        Important Note:
+        Never display your AWS credentials on public platforms or in code and make sure to store them securely as they consitute a very sensitive and powerful authentication wall.

       .
 Terraform 1.13 (Hashicorp installation procedure before terraform backend reconfiguration: optional as already included in requirement.txt) pip install python-terraform=1.13.3